 You don’t want your cat to eat too much during travel, but Delgado says that for longer flights you “can bring a small amount of food and offer water during layovers.”
 These collapsible silicone bowls are both easy to clean and carry — they fold down flat when not in use and come with carabiners to clip onto your cat carrier.

 “One of the best ways to keep cats calm during travel is to distract them,” says Schwab, and cat owners know there are few better distractions than your cat’s favorite treats.
-Rio brought along some treats that Martini “nibbled throughout the journey.”
-To make treat time a little more active (and therefore take up more flight time) Schwab suggests a treat-dispensing toy like this Kong ball that you can toss into your carrier.
+Our beauty contributor Rio Viera-Newton brought along some treats that her cat Martini “nibbled throughout the journey.”
+To make treat time a little more active (and therefore take up more flight time) Schwab suggests a treat-dispensing toy like a Kong ball that you can toss into your carrier.
+(Her exact favorite is sold out, but this is similar.)
 “Just stick your cat’s favorite treats in the ball and watch them swat away to their heart’s content,” she says.

 For cats who are especially anxious in new situations, Schwab says “you may want to invest in a calming toy.”
 She’s a fan of this one from Petstages that has a touch-activated purring mechanism that should be soothing for your cat to cuddle up with.